 Active Transportation Program Approved Projects

-Table 2-4 lists the recently funded projects from ATP Cycle 1 through 6.
+Table 2-4 lists the recently funded projects from Active Transportation Plan (ATP) Cycle 1 through 6.
 Over the six cycles, the BCAG region has received a total of $91,333,000 in ATP funds, including $48,461,000 from the Small Urban & Rural Pot of Funds and $42,872,000 from the Statewide Pot of Funds.

 Many of these funded projects utilized Congestion Mitigation and Air Quality (CMAQ) funds for the preliminary engineering component.
 This table highlights the region’s past success in securing active transportation funding with over $91 million over the last six ATP cycles.
 As such, the 2024 RTP includes an assumption of an additional 10 percent, or 18.2 miles, of additional Class I, II, and IV bikeways above the baseline funding projections.
 These past results support these assumptions and BCAG will continue to coordinate closely with State, federal, and member jurisdiction staff to ensure these assumptions are realized.